JAndritsch/mtgextractor/README.md

   - **MtgType**: A card type, like "Land", "Instant", "Human", "Creature", etc...
   - **MtgCardType**: An associative class that bridges the many-to-many relationship between MtgCard and MtgType.

+These classes are copied from this gem into your Rails application's app/models folder when you run the generator.

 ### MtgCard

 This model provides you with a way to access an individual card.
 It contains the following attributes: